Overview

 What is contact center analytics?

 Contact center analytics is the process of systematically analyzing customer interactions from calls, chats, emails, and support tickets to identify recurring issues, measure agent performance, and surface the root causes of customer dissatisfaction.
+It uses natural language processing to analyze the unstructured text and audio content of interactions at scale, converting raw conversations into structured insight that CX and operations teams can act on.

 What is unstructured contact center data?

 Unstructured contact center data refers to the free-form text and audio content of customer interactions, including call transcripts, chat logs, email threads, and support notes.
 Unlike structured data such as call duration or ticket category, unstructured data requires natural language processing to analyze at scale.
+It is also the richest source of insight in contact center data, because customers describe their problems in specific detail during support interactions.

 How does contact center analytics improve customer experience?

 Contact center analytics identifies the most common reasons customers contact support, the issues driving dissatisfaction, and the operational root causes behind them.
 This allows CX and operations teams to fix problems at the source rather than managing symptoms.
+It also reveals agent performance patterns, compliance issues, and which contact reasons could be handled more effectively through self-service or digital channels.

 What percentage of contact center interactions are analyzed?